-Most of the time it doesn’t.
-And even it if does, it’s rarely a permanent fix.
+Here’s the bad news: Most of the time head gasket sealers don’t work.
+Even it if does, it’s never a permanent fix.
 Whether it works on your engine depends on how the head gasket failed.
 If your head gasket leak appeared after your engine overheated, give it up, head gasket sealer is not going to work.
-However, if your car didn’t overheat AND the leak is between the cylinder and the cooling system, you might have a chance.
+However, if your car didn’t overheat AND the leak is between the combustion chamber and the cooling system, where you have white smoke coming from the tail pipe, you might have a chance for a temporary fix.
 Read on to find out how this stuff works and when it works.

 What causes a head gasket leak?

-Head gaskets can fail between the between the cylinder and the cooling jacket, between the cooling jacket and the oil passages or between a cooling or oil passage the exterior of the engine.
+Head gaskets can fail between the between the combustion chamber and the cooling jacket, between the cooling jacket and the oil passages or between a cooling or oil passage the exterior of the engine.

 Leaking head gasket symptoms:

 Head gasket failure between the cylinder and the cooling jacket